simonsteele/pn/pnwtl/doc/readme.txt

 28) PN2 is confused by relative path names (SF Bug #1232939).
 29) Docking windows resize to tiny (SF Bug #1018105).
 30) Sub-windows initialization issue (SF Bug #1065665).
+31) Fixed a bug with default styles and the Plain Text scheme.

 If you find a bug:
 ------------------